Canon 1000D vs Olympus E-P2

 |Olympus E-520« »||Y||-||-||-||-||-||2.0||-||-||-||Olympus E-520|

 Both the 1000D and the E-P2 have been discontinued, but can regularly be found used on eBay.
 The 1000D was replaced by the Canon 1100D, while the E-P2 was followed by the Olympus E-P3.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Olympus websites.

 Review summary: Canon 1000D vs Olympus E-P2